Kortecx/kortecx-xi/README.md

 </h1>
 <h2 align="center" style="border-bottom: none">Executable intelligence Platform </h2>

-Kortecx is an open-source zero-hassle library to generalize the training and finetuning LLMs at scale, synthesize and engineer data, and build Agentic AI solutions.
+Kortecx is an open-source zero-hassle library to generalize the training and finetuning of LLMs at scale + synthesize and engineer data + and build Agentic AI solutions.

 </div>